JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 [^354]: 67:4 Vaêsaka was the head of the Vîsah family, whose foremost member was Pîrân Vîsah, the clever and upright minister of Afrâsyâb, the Turanian Nestor; but his counsels were despised for the common ruin, and himself perished with all his sons in the war against Irân.

 [^355]: 67:5 Kangha was a town founded by Syâvarshâna, during his exile, in a part of the land of Khvârizm, which is described as an earthly paradise.
-This city was built on the top of a high mountain (A_n_tare-Kangha, Yt.
+This city was built on the top of a high mountain (A<i>n</i>tare-Kangha, Yt.
 XIX, 4).
-The Khshathrô-saoka castle is called in the Shâh Nâmah Kang de_z_, ‘the fortress of Kangha;’ and, possibly, Khshathrô-saoka is a mere epithet of dvarem, ‘the castle of kingly welfare.’
+The Khshathrô-saoka castle is called in the Shâh Nâmah Kang de<i>z</i>, ‘the fortress of Kangha;’ and, possibly, Khshathrô-saoka is a mere epithet of dvarem, ‘the castle of kingly welfare.’

-[^356]: 67:6 According to the Shâh Nâmah, Kang de_z_ was stormed by Kai Khosrav himself.
+[^356]: 67:6 According to the Shâh Nâmah, Kang de<i>z</i> was stormed by Kai Khosrav himself.

 [^357]: 68:1 Cf. §§ 53-54.

-[^358]: 68:2 Doubtful (pourvô); perhaps ‘the man of the primitive faith’ (the paoiryô-_t_kaêsha; cf. Yt.
+[^358]: 68:2 Doubtful (pourvô); perhaps ‘the man of the primitive faith’ (the paoiryô-<i>t</i>kaêsha; cf. Yt.
 XIII, 0, note): the sacrifice he offers is quite a Zoroastrian one (cf. §§ 17, 104, and note 2 to the latter).

 [^359]: 68:3 An allusion is made here to a myth, belonging to the Thraêtaona cyclus, of which no other trace is found in the Avesta (except in Yt.
 XXIII, 4).
 It referred most likely to the time when p.
-69 Thraêtaona, on his march to Bawri, the capital of A_z_i (cf. § 29), arrived at the Tigris (the Rangha); an angel then came and taught him magic to enable him to baffle the sortileges of A_z_i (Shah Nâmah).
+69 Thraêtaona, on his march to Bawri, the capital of A<i>z</i>i (cf. § 29), arrived at the Tigris (the Rangha); an angel then came and taught him magic to enable him to baffle the sortileges of A<i>z</i>i (Shah Nâmah).
 We have in this passage an instance of his talents as a wizard, and one which helps us to understand why Thraêtaona is considered as the inventor of magic, and his name is invoked in spells and incantations (Hamzah Ispahanensis, p.
 101; Anquetil, II, pp. 135 seq.).
 Cf. Yt.
 XIV, 40 and note.

-[^360]: 69:1 Urvîkh_s_na, a word of doubtful meaning.
+[^360]: 69:1 Urvîkh<i>s</i>na, a word of doubtful meaning.

 [^361]: 69:2 Cf. Yt.
 V, 78, 126.

 [^362]: 69:3 This clause is no doubt spurious here.

-[^363]: 70:1 _G_âmâspa, the prime minister of Vî_s_tâspa (Kai Gû_s_tâsp), appears here in the character of a warrior, though generally he is described as a sage and a prophet (Yasna XLIX \[XLVIII\], 9; LI \[L\], 8; Zardû_s_t Nâmah; yet cf. Yt.
+[^363]: 70:1 <i>G</i>âmâspa, the prime minister of Vî<i>s</i>tâspa (Kai Gû<i>s</i>tâsp), appears here in the character of a warrior, though generally he is described as a sage and a prophet (Yasna XLIX \[XLVIII\], 9; LI \[L\], 8; Zardû<i>s</i>t Nâmah; yet cf. Yt.
 XXIII, 2).
-The Shâh Nâmah has an episode which recalls this one, although very different in its spirit, and more in accordance with the general character of _G_âmâspa.
-At the moment when the two armies meet together, Gû_s_tâsp asks _G_âmâsp to reveal to him the issue of the encounter: _G_âmâsp obeys reluctantly, as the issue is to be fatal to the Iranians. _G_âmâsp belonged to the Hvôva family.
+The Shâh Nâmah has an episode which recalls this one, although very different in its spirit, and more in accordance with the general character of <i>G</i>âmâspa.
+At the moment when the two armies meet together, Gû<i>s</i>tâsp asks <i>G</i>âmâsp to reveal to him the issue of the encounter: <i>G</i>âmâsp obeys reluctantly, as the issue is to be fatal to the Iranians. <i>G</i>âmâsp belonged to the Hvôva family.

 [^364]: 70:2 Or, ‘as all the rest of the Aryans together.’

 [^365]: 71:1 Cf. Yt.
 XIII, 112.
-Ashavazdah, the son of Pourudhâkh_s_ti, is one of the immortals who will come forth to help Saoshya_n__t_ in the final struggle (Bundahi_s_ XXIX, 6; Yt.
+Ashavazdah, the son of Pourudhâkh<i>s</i>ti, is one of the immortals who will come forth to help Saoshya<i>n</i><i>t</i> in the final struggle (Bundahi<i>s</i> XXIX, 6; Yt.
 XIX, 95).

 [^366]: 71:2 Cf. Yt.
 XIII, 113.